vue-js-israel/meetups/2023/2_May.md

-# Deployment Vue projects securely
+# Data Management with Vue

 Thanks ❤️ ❤️ for [Semperis](https://www.semperis.com/) for hosting us with venue and food and gift, and [Vue School](https://vueschool.io) for sponsoring our meetup gift.